New osteoarthritis genes discovered, paving way for new therapies

 Ten million people in the UK suffer from osteoarthritis, a degenerative disease in which a person’s joints become damaged, stop moving freely and become painful.
 Osteoarthritis is the most prevalent musculoskeletal disease and a leading cause of disability worldwide.

-There is currently no treatment for osteoarthritis.
+There is no treatment for osteoarthritis.
 The disease is managed with pain relief and culminates in joint replacement surgery, which has variable outcomes.

-The team studied 16.5 million DNA variations from the UK Biobank resource.
+To understand more about the genetic basis of osteoarthritis, the team studied 16.5 million DNA variations from the UK Biobank resource.
 Following combined analysis in up to 30,727 people with osteoarthritis and nearly 300,000 people without osteoarthritis in total, scientists discovered nine new genes that were associated with osteoarthritis, a significant breakthrough for this disease.

-Ms Eleni Zengini, joint first author from the University and Dromokaiteio Psychiatric Hospital in Athens, said: “These results are an important step towards understanding the genetic causes of osteoarthritis and take us closer to uncovering the mechanisms behind the disease.
+Ms Eleni Zengini, joint first author from the University of Sheffield and Dromokaiteio Psychiatric Hospital in Athens, said: “These results are an important step towards understanding the genetic causes of osteoarthritis and take us closer to uncovering the mechanisms behind the disease.
 Once we know that, it opens the door to developing new therapies for this debilitating disease.”